 In sum, the Global Terrorism Database is a compilation of distinct data collection efforts from 1970 to the present.
 From 1970 to 1997 the data were constructed primarily from incidents recorded in real-time by PGIS using a broad-based definition of terrorism.
 Data from this period are updated and corrected on an ongoing basis.
 The data from 1998 through 2007 were primarily collected retrospectively, while data on more recent events are being collected in real-time and with the benefit of more robust media archives and improved collection methodology.
 Users should note that differences in levels of attacks and casualties before and after 1997, 2008, and 2012 may be at least partially explained by differences in data collection; researchers should adjust for these differences when modeling the data.
 Nonetheless, criteria for collecting data were established and applied to the full set of cases to assure the adherence to a broad definition of terrorism and also to allow users to filter out cases that may be inappropriate for their specific analytical interests.
-The data now form a complete series from 1970 to the present--except for 1993.
+The data now form a complete series from 1970 through 2015--except for 1993.